About the IACC

 Dawn is the founder of the Indigenous Arts Collective of Canada and owner at Pass The Feather.

-Over the years, Dawn has established important relationships with Elders, artists, Indigenous women and organizations.
+Over the years, Dawn has established important and meaningful relationships with Elders, artists, Indigenous women and organizations.
 She welcomes all to contribute, collaborate with and join her in her work to empower Indigenous women and protect endangered Indigenous art forms.

 Dawn is pictured above in the black ribbon skirt alongside workshop participants, workshop facilitator Frankie Pasap, friend and former IACC director Talena Atfield and current co-director Jenny Sutherland.